TommyOliveir/cra-typescript-todo-app-project/Note.md

-this project is build in react usereducer and typescript
+this project is build in react usereducer, styled components and typescript